sriramrokkam/k8s-training/admin/becoming_a_trainer.md

 ## Prerequisites

 Even the most motivated trainer candidate needs some time to prepare and host a class.
-Hence, a vital prerequisite is the backing of your manager and a capacity/time committment.
+Hence, a vital prerequisite is the backing of your manager and a capacity/time commitment.
 The course duration is 4 days, but with some preparation work it can easily consume 6-7 working days per training.

 In addition you should already have a good understanding of: